Second Italo-Ethiopian War: Italian invasion

-The ambitious Ethiopian plan called for Ras Kassa and Ras Seyoum to split the Italian army in two and isolate the Italian I Corps and III Corps in Mekele.
-Ras Mulugeta would then descend from Amba Aradam and crush both corps.
-According to this plan, after Ras Imru retook Adwa, he was to invade Eritrea.
-In November, the League of Nations condemned Italy's aggression and imposed economic sanctions.
-This excluded oil, however, an indispensable raw material for the conduct of any modern military campaign, and this favoured Italy.
+On 15 December, a battle took place in the region of May Timket, not far from Tekeze River, where the soldiers of Ras Imru advancing from Begemder attacked a unit of Camicie Nere led by Major Criniti.
+In the following days, there were fierce battles at the Dembeguina Pass along the Gondar-Adwa track, with heavy losses for both sides (the Italians lost some 15 tankettes).
+Ras Imru's troops failed to widen the assault; however, the Italians also had to withdraw from large territory, withdrawing closer to their main positions at Aksum.
+Ras Seyoum's army attempted an assault in Tembien, at Abiy Addi, which the Italians repelled thanks to their superior fire power, but they had to withdraw their positions to the north again.

 The Ethiopian counteroffensive managed to stop the Italian advance for a few weeks, but the superiority of the Italian's weaponry (artillery and machine guns) as well as aerial bombardment with chemical weapons, at first with mustard gas prevented the Ethiopians from taking advantage of their initial successes.
-The Ethiopians in general were very poorly armed, with few machine guns, their troops mainly armed with swords and spears.
-Having spent a decade accumulating poison gas in East Africa, Mussolini gave Badoglio authority to resort to Schrecklichkeit (frightfulness), which included destroying villages and using gas (OC 23/06, 28 December 1935); Mussolini was even prepared to resort to bacteriological warfare as long as these methods could be kept quiet.
+The Ethiopians in general were very poorly armed, with few machine guns.
+Having spent a decade accumulating poison gas in East Africa, Mussolini gave Badoglio authority to resort to Schrecklichkeit (frightfulness), which included destroying villages and using gas (OC 23/06, 28 December 1935).
+Mussolini was even prepared to resort to bacteriological warfare as long as these methods could be kept quiet.
 Some Italians objected when they found out but the practices were kept secret, the government issuing denials or spurious stories blaming the Ethiopians.